Talbot County Courthouse (Maryland): History

 The abolitionist Frederick Douglass was held in the jail at the rear of the courthouse after his aborted attempt to escape slavery on April 2, 1836.

 On May 27, 1862, Union Army General John Adams Dix issued orders for the arrest of Judge Richard Bennett Carmichael, suspected of being a southern sympathizer after requesting juries to serve indictments against federal officials who arrested three men acting disruptively at a union rally in November 1861.
 More than 125 deputies and soldiers surrounded the courthouse; two of them entered the courtroom and seized Carmichael.
 A man named John L. Bishop beat Carmichael over the head with his pistol until the judge was unconscious.
 Carmichael was dragged out of the courtroom and taken by steamer to Fort McHenry.
 Six months later he was released without ever being charged or tried for any crime.

 Statues

-The "Talbot Boys" statue, a monument to the Confederate army, was installed in front of the courthouse in 1916 and removed after years-long protests in 2022.
+The "Talbot Boys" statue, a monument to the Confederate army, was installed in front of the courthouse in 1916 and removed after years-long protests in March 2022.
 A statue of Frederick Douglass, installed in 2004, remains at the same site.